andrebrogard/katacoda-scenarios/datadog-tutorial/step4.md

-Now you are ready to make changes to our application
+Now you are ready to implement DataDog in the application
-// eva: har inte vi redan make changes i application iom att man ändrade yaml file ?

-## Application changes
+## Implement DataDog in the application

+### What is a tracer?

+To implement DataDog in the application, you will add a tracer to the nodejs application.
+You will use DataDog's javascript tracer.
+It integrates easily with popular packages such as express and mongodb (the packages that the application uses).
+The tracer will generate rich logs from the express and mongodb package and send these to the DataDog Agent that we created and made available in the previous step.
+The DataDog Agent will forward thes logs to the DataDog site, it will become available to you through their platform.

+### Tracer Installation

-First of all, we need to make available the `dd-trace` npm package for our application.
-This DataDog's ready made javascript package.
-We could add the package directly to package.json, but it is easier to run
+First of all, you need to make the `dd-trace` npm package available for the application.
+It is DataDog's ready-made javascript package.
+You could add the package by writing or copying it directly to package.json, but it is easier to run:

 `npm install dd-trace`{{execute}}